 There are three ways of getting to work by bike.
 By far the easiest is in the valley, vaguely following a busy road but mainly on bike paths.
 In violation of one of the fundamental laws of cycling, the wind always blows from behind.
 Last summer, when I had reached a modicum of shape, I managed to do the round trip, all of 31 kilometers, in just under an hour.

 The second way of getting to work involves such a sustained climb right at the outset that I've only ever done it the other way.
 It's a way of getting home from work, and a very good one.
 A gently rising road opens increasingly impressive vistas of the Alps when the weather is good.
-At the end, there's a hilarious descent into tow where I was almost taken out by a bus once.
+At the end, there's a hilarious descent into town where I was once almost taken out by a bus.

 The third way is by far the hardest.
 Going to work across Heitersberg involves a two-kilometer climb that averages close to 10%.
 This is quite literally a steep challenge on an empty stomach.
 It trims the commute by 3 kilometers, but I don't consider it a short cut.
 The ride will inevitably take longer.
 Going back is easier, but you need to have the legs for it.